lvenuto/roca-speed/README.md

 sudo make install
 ```

-We need numpy because the python-flint installer uses it..crazy!
-TODO: remove this stupid dependancy PLEASE
+We need numpy because the python-flint installer uses it...
+TODO: remove this dependency
 ```
 sudo pip install numpy
 ```